 Step 1 – Removing contingencies: The most common contingencies are financing, home inspections and the sale of your current home.
 These conditions must be removed or waived before the sale on your new home can close, the new report claims.

 Step 2 – After the home inspection there are bound to some items that are of immediate concern the purchaser would like to have repaired before taking possession.
 Often there are issues with the home that really are not necessary to attend to immediately, but are just part of the wear and tear of owning a home.
 For example, the water heater may be 10 years old as well as the roof.
 In our current market the seller as a rule is not going to replace his roof for you and probably is in no hurry to replace the water heater if it is in working order.

 However, issues with the electrical box, outlets not functioning properly or dripping/leaking faucets are more likely to be addressed by the seller.
 Usually the wording on the inspection addendum would go like this:

 “Seller hereby agrees to have the electrical box repaired by a licensed electrician before settlement and receipts thereof provided at settlement and to have a licensed plumber repair the leaking faucet in the master bedroom with receipts thereof provided at settlement.”
 In the addendum, one would be a bit more specific on what the inspector found wrong w/ the electrical box/outlets though and attach a copy of the home inspection.
+One of the main things which people generally miss out on while getting their home inspected is “Radiation testing”.
+To combat this problem, few of the inspections companies do offer radon testing in Atlanta, GA but this is yet to take over other states.
+Once this has been made compulsory, undoubtedly it’s going to increase the price of the property while justifying its inflation.
 Call a professional Sydney plumber to help you out with all your plumbing woes.